 The Crazy Life of a Kid from Brooklyn

-Beginning with his family and meeting his best friend Louie, you fall in love with both Bill and his young kid as they get in trouble in school, blamed it on his friend and became close friends throughout it all.
-Entering Stuyvesant H.S. and doing acting out Bill enters the University of Alabama and things take another turn and change.
-Practical jokes were always on his agenda and sometimes when played at his expense well you sometimes get what you deserve.
-But, Bill never gives up and playing a joke on his ROTC staff and not getting caught was pure joy and luck.
-Joining a fraternity he meets Sylvia and you would think he would settle down and change.
+Beginning with his family and meeting his best friend Louie, you fall in love with both Bill and his young kid as they get in trouble in school, blamed it on his friend, and became close friends throughout it all.
+Entering Stuyvesant H.S. and acting out, Bill enters the University of Alabama, and things take another turn and change.
+Practical jokes were always on his agenda, and sometimes, when played at his expense, well, you get what you deserve.
+But Bill never gives up, and playing a joke on his ROTC staff and not getting caught was pure joy and luck.
+Joining a fraternity, he meets Sylvia, and you would think he would settle down and change.

-Bill worked for many companies in different managerial and upper level positions.
-He started selling shoes in Tennessee meeting many great people and then off to the army as a private where he assimilated into the thick of things with no problem.
-Officers treating him like royalty and allowed to travel first class things changed when he was sent to Korea, lived on a ship and enlightens readers about his further escapades, close calls, demotions and eventually returning to Brooklyn where it all begins for him as a management trainee for Thom McAn shoes.
+Bill worked for many companies in different managerial and upper-level positions.
+He started selling shoes in Tennessee, meeting many great people, and then off to the army as a private, where he assimilated into the thick of things with no problem.
+Officers treating him like royalty and allowed him to travel first-class things changed when he was sent to Korea, lived on a ship, and enlightened readers about his further escapades, close calls, demotions, and eventually returning to Brooklyn, where it all begins for him as a management trainee for Thom McAn shoes.

-Describing Mr. Melville and the district manager Frank, Bill was told he was ready to become a store manager.
-He would then have full responsibility for the personnel, sales results, all of the store’s inventory and the cash.
+Describing Mr. Melville and the district manager Frank, Bill was ready to become a store manager.
+He would then have full responsibility for the personnel, sales results, all of the store’s inventory, and the cash.
 This store was in the Inwood section of the Bronx.
-Then he was transferred to my old neck of the woods Fordham Road where things turned kind of mysteries and the FBI came in and bank drops were in question and our author brilliantly handles it all.
-Just how: Like a good mystery you have to find out for yourself.
-More moves, different stores, meeting with Richard McCarthey, making sure you are formal with him and off to a new store on 48th street and Broadway.
+Then he was transferred to my old neck of the woods, Fordham Road, where things turned kind of mysteries, and the FBI came in, and bank drops were in question, and our author brilliantly handles it all.
+Just how: Like a good mystery, you have to find out for yourself.
+More moves, different stores, meeting with Richard McCarthey, making sure you are formal with him, and off to a new store on 48th street and Broadway.

-Meldisco where he meets Bob a man who wanted to prove that he was the smartest person in the room and as I said before needed the feel of being able to correct everyone and find something wrong.
-Realizing that he would have to at least play along with this and allow him to find and correct something, Bill learn the ropes fast and was promoted.
+Meldisco, where he meets Bob, a man who wanted to prove that he was the smartest person in the room and, as I said before, needed the feel of being able to correct everyone and find something wrong.
+Realizing that he would have to play along with this and allow him to find and correct something, Bill learns the ropes fast and is promoted.
 Always leaving something for him to correct.
 Wait until you see what happens when everything is perfect.
-Wait until you find out what happens when Bill makes the mistake of leaving nothing for him to change or critique.
+Please wait until you find out what happens when Bill makes the mistake of leaving nothing for him to change or critique.

-Kitty Kelly was next and things seemed to be going well until Mr.Kellner decided to bring his son Warren into the firm and what happens will surprise readers and change things for Bill.
-When you read Ben Kellner’s stories you will learn more about the man, how he runs his company and Bill’s trips to Florence and Rome and how he was wearing thin traveling with the boss.
+Kitty Kelly was next, and things seemed to be going well until Mr.Kellner decided to bring his son Warren into the firm and what happens will surprise readers and change things for Bill.
+When you read Ben Kellner’s stories, you will learn more about the man, how he runs his company and Bill’s trips to Florence and Rome, and how he was wearing thin traveling with the boss.
 Learn more when you read Kitty Kelly Travels and when the boss’s son returns.
-All this leads up to Bill and his dream to start Marquesa International and Marquesa Import Company after learning the import/export business.
-This business was his baby and it did very well for a long time until deceptions, lies, betrayals, deceits and one huge scam brings him down.
+All this leads to Bill and his dream to start Marquesa International and Marquesa Import Company after learning the import/export business.
+This business was his baby, and it did very well for a long time until deceptions, lies, betrayals, deceits, and one huge scam brings him down.

-Brazil, Uruguay, Yugoslavia and other countries dealing with managers, Presidents, directors and even Chile, but Bill never saw it coming and was blindsided.
-Wait until you read how and why he decides to retire.
+Brazil, Uruguay, Yugoslavia, and other countries dealing with managers, presidents, directors, and even Chile, but Bill never saw it coming and was blindsided.
+Please wait until you read how and why he decides to retire.
 But, just briefly.

-Retirement is definitely out of the question and he became involved with Dining A La Card but first just a little more about the scandal that changed it all as large sums of money were being sent to his company from Russia.
-Learning that they wanted to buy and shipping boots from Macedonia to various stores and wholesalers in Russia and the rest read pages 276-279 to learn more.
-You just won’t believe the rest!
+Retirement is definitely out of the question, and he became involved with Dining A La Card, but first, just a little more about the scandal that changed it all as large sums of money were being sent to his company from Russia.
+Learning that they wanted to buy and shipping boots from Macedonia to various stores and wholesalers in Russia, and the rest read pages 276-279 to learn more.
+You won’t believe the rest!

-From Dining A La Card he then got a job at Advanceme where he managed to become a Senior V.P. of Sterling.
-Remaining with this company required learning about a second one called Transmedia and a final decision was made.
-Deciding to form his own brokerage firm in 2008 the author goes into detail to explain why he decided to do this, who was involved, the author relates the pitfalls, why things seemed to stall, panic calls and the rest you need to read for yourself so that you can learn the same lessons he did and what the end result was.
-A dream trip to Israel and he brings readers to the present and up to date.
-For over 60 years he has been married to Sylvia, traveling the world, dealt with the army, many different corporations and finally writing this book.
+From Dining A La Card, he got a job at Advancement, where he managed to become a Senior V.P. of Sterling.
+Remaining with this company required learning about Transmedia’s second one, and a final decision was made.
+Deciding to form his own brokerage firm in 2008, the author goes into detail to explain why he decided to do this, who was involved, the author relates the pitfalls, why things seemed to stall, panic calls, and the rest you need to read for yourself so that you can learn the same lessons he did and what the result was.
+A dream trip to Israel, and he brings readers to the present and up to date.
+For over 60 years, he has been married to Sylvia, traveling the world, dealt with the army, many different corporations, and finally writing this book.

 In an article I read in the author’s own words:

-From the start with his friend Louie who always got him in trouble, to Gary Metzel and his wife Jackie, and many close friends still here and long gone the author relates his love of shoes, footwear, people, challenges and adventure and playing by his own rules.
-Where is he now and what has he been up to?
+From the start with his friend Louie who always got him in trouble, to Gary Metzel and his wife Jackie, and many close friends still here and long gone, the author relates his love of shoes, footwear, people, challenges and adventure, and playing by his own rules.
+Where is he now, and what has he been up to?
 Read the book and find out what one Crazy Life of a Kid From Brooklyn was really like growing up and still is right now.
-Just like our author his wife tells it like it is, honest to a fault and let’s hope for another 60 years.
-One self made man whom never stops reinventing himself and striving to be the best.
-Stories that will double you over in laughter, make you angry or just plain not believe what you read, Bill Morgenstein tells it all in the first person narrative, straight from the hip and definitely from the soles of some very expensive shoes.
+Like our author, his wife tells it like it is, honest to a fault, and let’s hope for another 60 years.
+One a self-made man who never stops reinventing himself and striving to be the best.
+Stories that will double you over in laughter make you angry or plain not believe what you read.
+Bill Morgenstein tells it all in the first-person narrative, straight from the hip and definitely from the soles of some costly shoes.